Hi! I’m MaryAnne Bachia!

 MaryAnne is a licensed and Board certified acupuncturist and Chinese Herbalist, a writer, and an artist.
 MaryAnne has worked with the principles of natural medicine since the age of 14.
 This began her education in the use of natural remedies and self healing with diet, lifestyle and meditation.

-MaryAnne’s strength is her intuitive, diagnostic skill.
-This combined with her study of Chinese Pulse diagnosis has given her valuable tools in her ability to work with patients using Acupuncture, Chinese Herbs, Oils, Gems and Energy Healing.
+MaryAnne’s strength is her intuitive, diagnostic skill and her translation of Chinese Medicine theories to easy to understand language.
+This combined with her study of Chinese Pulse diagnosis has given her valuable tools in her ability to work with patients using Acupuncture, Chinese Herbs, Oils, Gems

 In addition to her education at Mercy College, in New York, MaryAnne has studied with leading instructors in the world of Acupuncture, Chinese herbs, fertility, women’s health, chronic degenerative disease and pain relief both in the US and Internationally, in China and Thailand.